 Michael’s current legal practice at the firm and his work with the Vanderbilt Legal Clinic draw upon his depth and breadth of experience.
 He addresses a wide variety of issues confronting companies and individuals, ranging from contract drafting and negotiations to arguing a recent case in front of the U.S. Court of Appeals for the Federal Circuit.
 In particular, Michael’s continued work in intellectual property and cyberspace law make him an invaluable resource for business clients navigating the ever-evolving technological landscape.
 Michael is listed in the 2018 edition of The Best Lawyers in America© in the field of Trademark Law.

 A native of New Jersey, Michael has lived in Nashville for almost half of his life.
 He originally came to Nashville to attend Vanderbilt University on a full-merit scholarship.
-After college, Michael attended Harvard Law School, where he was Executive Editor of the Harvard Journal of Law and Public Policy and President of the Harvard Law School Forum.
+After college, Michael attended Harvard Law School, where he was an Executive Editor of the Harvard Journal of Law and Policy and President of the Harvard Law School Forum.
 Following law school, Michael served as a law clerk for the Honorable Karen LeCraft Henderson of the U.S. Court of Appeals for the District of Columbia Circuit.